 Hello and welcome to Child Health

-York Teaching Hospital NHS Foundation Trust looks after the care and development of infants, children, and adolescents – from birth through to 18 years.
+York and Scarborough Teaching Hospitals NHS Foundation Trust looks after the care and development of infants, children, and adolescents – from birth through to 18 years.

 The team includes paediatric consultants, nurses and child development staff who provide a wide range of general and specialist child health services to babies, children and young people living in and around York, Scarborough, Bridlington, Malton, Whitby, Selby and Easingwold.